marcoonroad/Coro-Simple/README.md

 Based on this, the *coro* / *yield* also have some features:

 * The coroutine don't care about how many calls down are to find a *yield*.
-* Only generates one value per cycle, but you can pass an anonymous array to avoid it.
+* Only generates one value per cycle, but you can yield an anonymous array to avoid it.
 * You can pass a stream to a coroutine as argument.